hsynercn/tutorials-all-paths/Udemy/Node.js, Express, MongoDB & More: The Complete Bootcamp 2023/Section 8: Using MongoDB with Mongoose.md

   },
   price: {
     type: Number,
-    required: [true, 'A tour must have a price'],
+    required: [true, "A tour must have a price"],
   },
   priceDiscount: Number,
   summary: {
     type: String,
     trim: true,
-    required: [true, 'A tour must have a description'], },
+    required: [true, "A tour must have a description"], },
   description: {
     type: String,